"I can't believe it's not butter!"

-The new fruit spreads that brag about being lower in sugar were beat out a long time ago by fruit butters that use half as much sugar as conventional jams and jellies.
+The new fruit spreads that brag about being lower in sugar beat out a long time ago by fruit butter that uses half as much sugar as conventional jams and jellies.

 The difference between this Eastern European fruit butter and conventional ones is that the fruit isn't strained before being cooked down to a smooth consistency.

 Plum butter - powidla sliwkowe - is a Polish classic, although cherries also can be used.
 Powidla sliwkowe is not only spread on bread, it is sometimes used to flavor bigos, in sauces, as a glaze on pork or duck, and in pastries.
 There's even a soup - - made from plum butter.